“A hunger for resolution

 “What?
 Our plans, our future, we…I’ll do anything for our everlovin’ cause…”

 “Otherwise, just do me this.
 Get out of my life, okay?!
 And Kenneth?
-This time make it stick.
-I have a Passover Seder to deal with.”
+This time make it stick.”

 “Sydney,” I cried.
 CLICK.
 Bzzzzzzzz.
 The washers and tumble dryers rumbled in my head as I dropped the receiver.
 I inhaled a lint clot of clean clothes and stale detergent on my way out the door, to a cable car of laughing, waving tourists turning toward me off Jackson Street.